Jaguars open NFL draft, Meyer era by drafting Lawrence - WTMJ

 Lawrence was the fourth quarterback drafted by the franchise in the first round in its 27 years of existence, joining Byron Leftwich (2003), Blaine Gabbert (2011) and Blake Bortles (2014).

 The chance to draft Lawrence was one of the factors that lured Meyer out of the broadcast booth and got him back on the sideline.
-Jacksonville has five of the top 65 picks.
+Jacksonville has five of the top 65 picks, including three in the second and third rounds Friday night.

 No matter who else the Jaguars bring in, none of them will compare to Lawrence.
 He’s now the face of the franchise for the foreseeable future.
 And Jacksonville is counting on him solving the team’s decades-old problem at the all-important position.